ChrisPy-RuBy/docs/bash.md

 # xargs

 #### **loop through a list of files on s3 and grep them in parallel**

+Write a list of files
+Use Xargs.
+Xrags -I % takes the value form the previous things and assigns to % -P 5 runs run parallel where 5 is the max number of processes.

+cat filestocheck.txt | xargs -I % -P 5 aws s3 cp "s3://tvsquared-elblogs-collector-eu-west-1/collectorf-prod/AWSLogs/457063536638/elasticloadbalancing/eu-west-1/2019/04/20/%" - | grep collector-228 >> test.txt

 ```bash
 xargs -I % -P 5
 ```